core

 Extends IDBD to TD learning with eligibility traces.
 Maintains per-weight adaptive step-sizes that are meta-learned based on gradient correlation in the TD setting.

-Two variants are supported: - Semi-gradient (default): Uses only φ(s) in meta-update, more stable - Ordinary gradient: Uses both φ(s) and φ(s'), more accurate but sensitive
+Two variants are supported: - Semi-gradient (default): Uses only phi(s) in meta-update, more stable - Ordinary gradient: Uses both phi(s) and phi(s'), more accurate but sensitive

 Reference: Kearney et al. 2019, "Learning Feature Relevance Through Step Size Adaptation in Temporal-Difference Learning"